Nightjar species of East Africa

 Black-shouldered Nightjar (Caprimulgus nigroscapularis) occurs from extreme Western Kenya to Uganda, Rwanda, Burundi, NW Tanzania.

 European / Eurasian Nightjar / Common Goatsucker (Caprimulgus e. europaeus) spends the North winter in many parts of Africa.
-They are usually silent in Africa.
-They roost on branches during daytime.
+They are usually silent in Africa and roost on branches during daytime.

-Sombre Nightjar (Caprimulgus fraenatus) is found in open bush and grassland in parts of Ethiopia, Kenya and Northern/Central Tanzania.
+Sombre or Dusky Nightjar (Caprimulgus fraenatus) is found in open bush and grassland in parts of Ethiopia, Kenya and Northern/Central Tanzania.
 Endemic East Africa.

 Ruwenzori Nightjar (Caprimulgus (poliocephalus) ruwenzorii) is as the name indicates found around the Ruwenzori Mountains in DRC and SW Uganda.
 Endemic.